Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \subsubsection{One-level density for matrices}

-The correlation statistics considered until now are statistics, taking into account \textit{all} eigenangles, since they consider only the distribution of spacings between them.
+The correlation statistics take into account \textit{all} the eigenangles, since they consider only the distribution of spacings between them.
 Katz and Sarnak \cite{katz_random_1999} broke this universality, turning their interest towards statistics concentrated on \textit{small} eingenangles.
-They proved that the average density over a family differs depending on the group.
+They proved that the average density of these small eigenangles over a family differs depending on the group.
 Let $\phi$ be an even Schwartz function on $\R$ and and $A$ be a diagonalizable unitary matrix of one of the classical groups $G(N)$.
-The one-level density attached to $A$ is
+The one-level density attached to $A \in G(N)$, where $G(N)$ is among $\mathrm{U}(N), \mathrm{Sp}(N), \mathrm{O}(N), \mathrm{SO}(2N)$ or $ \mathrm{SO}(2N+1)$, is